JaiPizGon/NeuralSens/R/cran-comments.md

 New tests to determine the significance and linearity of the relationships modeled by the MLP model between inputs and output.
 Reference has been added to the correspondent function.

 ## Update alpha curves plotting figure
+Based on new developments of the alpha-curves analysis, plot of the AlphaSensAnalysis function has been updated.

 ## donttest{} examples